McLargo/raspberry/README.md

 > Note: after you logged in via ssh, you can execute `sudo raspi-config` to
 > access the Raspberry Pi configuration menu or `sudo Retropie-Setup/retropie_setup.sh`
 > to access the Retropie setup menu.
+No need to do it from the Retropie GUI.

 ## Emulators and ROMs

-TODO
+TODO: how to install an emulator, download a rom and play a game